cccriscv/RISCV-Simulator/README.md

 .data, .sdata, .text are loaded into memory during the process.
 The simulator then simulates the executing process of instructions in main().

-User may enter single step debug mode and check register value and memory.

 ### Requirements
 - Unix-like OS